TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Setup/Index.rst

         Once TYPO3 is installed, the default Site record needs to be configured before content and templates can be added.

+    ..  card:: :ref:`Settings <siterecords>`

+        Learn where to apply settings for your system.

     ..  card:: :ref:`Adding Backend Users <backendusers>`

         Create additional backend users that will have access to TYPO3's